mcabbott/LazyStack.jl/README.md

 This package exports one function, `stack`, for turning a list of arrays into one `AbstractArray`.
-Given several arrays with the same `eltype`, or an array of such arrays, it returns a lazy `Stacked{T,N}` view of these.
+Given several arrays with the same `eltype`, or an array of such arrays, it returns a lazy `Stacked{T,N}` view of these:

 ```julia
 stack([zeros(2,2), ones(2,2)])  # isa Stacked{Float64, 3, <:Vector{<:Matrix}}